Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_1_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-30 min | We introduce the computational pipeline as a way of modeling the development of a digital edition. | Presentation 30 min | Initial stages: TEI XML (base view), exploring with XPath, and exploratory data analysis (EDA). | Presentation 30 min | Transformation: how do I transform, what do I transform to?
+30 min | We introduce the computational pipeline as a way of modeling the development of a digital edition. | Presentation 30 min | Initial stages: TEI XML (base view), exploring with XPath, and exploratory data analysis (EDA) with Shakespeare. | Presentation
+30 min | Transformation: how do I transform, what do I transform to?
 We also introduce the model-view-controller (MVC) architecture we’ll use in app development later on. | Presentation

 ## 12:30–2:00: Lunch